 Seamen are responsible for the smooth operation of the majority of occurrences above deck.
-They are capable of performing almost any task in connection with deck maintenance, small boat operations, navigation, and supervising of personnel assigned to a ship's deck force or shore unit.
+They are capable of performing and supervising almost any task in connection with deck maintenance, small boat operations, and navigation.
 They have a working knowledge of all programs performed in, or related to, the marine environment.
 They must establish and maintain knowledge of ropes and cables, including different uses, stresses, strains, and proper stowing.
 They facilitate upkeep of ships' external structures, riggings, deck equipment, and lifeboats.Explore this career outside the military

 Seamen work aboard all types of ships and submarines.
 On ships, they often work outdoors on deck while servicing shipboard equipment.

 What you can expect to experience while on the job

 Jobs in this career field may be available in other service branches.
 Call or email a particular branch for more info.

 Military salaries include a lot more than just base pay.

 Learn more about what goes into a salary with the compensation estimator

 Learn more about military insurance and retirement benefits